Virginie Baïkoua: Early life and career

 Baïkoua was born in 1966 or 1967.
 Her origin is either Paoua or Bémaïdé.
 She is the daughter of general and rebel leader, Alphonse Mbaikoua.
 At 15, she participated in the Paoua youth women's association activities.
 She moved to Poitiers, France in 1986.
 In 1988, she lived in Lyon and worked as the executive secretary of at the Urban Community of Lyon Social and Sanitation sector until 2008.
 While living in Lyon, she got involved in the Central African diaspora.

 In 2003, Baïkoua founded SOLISIDAC, an NGO that fought against HIV infection, sexually transmitted diseases (STDs), malaria, and tuberculosis and assisted vulnerable women.
 She was awarded the "one woman, one month, one story" campaign by Forum of International Solidarity Organizations of Migrants in 2014 for promoting the journey of migrant women in France to work at her country's origin.

 Political career

 Baïkoua began her political career by nominating herself as the MP candidate for Bimbo IV district in the 2015–16 Central African general election.
-However, she failed to secure a seat at National Assembly.
+However, she failed to secure a seat in the National Assembly.